 Verdict of Svea Court of Appeal (21 March 2024)

 On 21 March 2024 the Svea Court of Appeal ruled in its Judgment in case of better right to meteorite / (original text of the verdict in Swedish) that the meteorite is considered “part of immovable property just like other stones, even though it may intuitively feel like a meteorite is something foreign to the earth” because it contains “substances that are already present in the earth’s surface and which, by their nature and character, cannot easily be separated from what is normally to be regarded as real property as part of the earth”.
 Judge Robert Green ruled that the ‘Allemansrätten’, the Swedish Right of public access, “does not give everyone the right to take a meteorite from another person’s land” unless there is a clear agreement between landowner and finder, which could not be proven in this specific case.
 One of the members of the Svea Court of Appeal disagreed and wanted to confirm the original Uppsala District Court’s verdict.
 The two finders had the right to appeal the verdict in front of the Supreme Court before 18 April 2024.
 On 18 April is was reported that in the evening of 17 April 2024 Anders Zetterqvist and Andreas Forsberg decided to appeal to the Supreme Court, which can grant leave to appeal and take up the case, or deny the appeal and thus confirm the judgment of the Svea Court of Appeal.
-Several Swedish media reports in late October 2024 in Sweden indicate that the Supreme Court has decided to take up the case.
+Several Swedish media reports in Sweden in late October 2024 in Sindicate that the Supreme Court has decided to take up the case.
 The court case is unique in Swedish legal history.
 The 46-year old landowner Johan Benzelstierna von Engeström would like to give the meteorite to a museum on permanent loan during his lifetime.

 Documentary film METEORITEN (2024)